Will Air Purifier Benefits Your Skin? Can It Protect You From Eczema?

 Can Air Purifiers Help With Eczema?

 An air purifier can help with eczema from flaring up by removing harmful airborne allergens like mold, spores, and pollen.
-Also known as dermatitis, eczema is a chronic skin disorder where the skin becomes cracked, scaly red, swollen, and itchy.
-The cause is often related to dry skin, the food we consumed, scratching, sensitive skin and poor air circulation.
-Other than dry skin and food factors, an air purifier will play its part by circulating clean air in your home.
+Also known as dermatitis, eczema is a chronic skin disorder that becomes cracked, scaly red, swollen, and itchy.
+The cause is often related to dry skin, the food we consume, scratching, sensitive skin, and poor air circulation.
+Besides dry skin and food factors, an air purifier will play its part in circulating clean air in your home.

 Air Purifier Reduce Rashness, Heals Acne, And Slow Down Aging

 Like overexposure to ultraviolet light, particulates can break down collagen and elastin (elastic protein) in the tissues.
-Without the supportive tissue, your skin will become saggy and droopy as muscle weakens.
+As the muscle weakens, your skin will become saggy and droopy without the supportive tissue.
 An air cleaner will trap and prevent the particulates from damaging your skin.
-This extent the aging process timeline and your skin will retain its soft, youthful look.
+The aging process timeline and your skin will retain its soft, youthful look to this extent.

 Air Purifier Are Good For Your Skin Tone

 To get a glowing, even skin tone, you will need an air purifier with HEPA filter.
 It will trap hydrocarbons that are notoriously linked with poor skin pigmentation.
 Polycyclic aromatic hydrocarbons (PAHs) are a group of chemicals released from burning coal, oil, gasoline, and tobacco.
-It can be found in both the outdoor and indoor environment.
-The lesser PAHs is in the air, the less oxidation your skin would experience.
-The dermal layer in your skin will remain intact thus less discoloration will occur to process vitamin A.
+It can be found in both outdoor and indoor environments.
+The lesser PAHs in the air, the less oxidation your skin would experience.
+The dermal layer in your skin will remain intact; thus, less discoloration to process vitamin A.

 Will An Air Purifier Dry Out The Air?

 No, an air cleaner that relies on a mechanical filter for filtration will not dry out the air.
 It is designed to trap airborne particles like dust, hair, and pet dander.
 Still, if you feel the air is stale and dry, you will need a humidifier.
-Think of humidifier as drinking water but to your skin.
-It keeps your skin moisture, rejuvenate and elastic.
-Furthermore, it can flush away any microorganisms thus reducing breakouts.
+Think of a humidifier as drinking water but to your skin.
+It keeps your skin moist, rejuvenated, and elastic.
+Furthermore, it can flush away any microorganisms, thus reducing breakouts.

-Humidifier runs well together with an air purifier so I would recommend getting an air purifier with a built-in humidifier.
+A humidifier runs well together with an air purifier, so I would recommend getting an air purifier with a built-in humidifier.
 You can learn more about air purifier VS humidifier here.

 3 Non Air Purifier Tips On Improving Skin Condition

 Cleanse & moisturize.
-Even though there are fewer particulates setting down on your skin with an air purifier, is better to wash your skin daily to clear our any leftover.
+Even though fewer particulates are setting down on your skin with an air purifier, it is better to wash your skin daily to clear any leftovers.
 The fewer irritants are there on your skin, the more oxygen your skin would be able to inhale.
-Oxygen plays a key role in slowing down skin age and appearance of wrinkles.
+Oxygen plays a key role in slowing down skin age and the appearance of wrinkles.
 To cap it off, use a moisturizer to keep your skin hydrated while forming a protective barrier against pollutants.

 Drink plenty of water and exercise on a regular basis.
 Avoid smoking and hanging around with smokers.
 Remember, Air purifier by no means is an all-in-one solution.
 A beautiful Skin Starts From Within.

-It's a fact that people spend more time indoor than outdoor.
+It's a fact that people spend more time indoors than outdoor.
 According to a research report in China, exposure to PM2.5 particulates is directly linked with skin aging.
-Using SCINEXA as the instrument to measure skin aging, the result shows pigment spots on forehead rise 12.5% more spots of IQR, P-value 0.0371.
+Using SCINEXA as the instrument to measure skin aging shows pigment spots on the forehead rise 12.5% more spots of IQR, P-value 0.0371.
 Wrinkle on upper lip rise 7.7% more per increase of IQR, P-value 0.0218.
-The reason for that is the PM2.5 particulates carries chemicals and metals that are capable of localizing in mitochondria and ROS.
-This lead to collagen degradation in human skin that resulted in wrinkle.
+The reason is that the PM2.5 particulates carry chemicals and metals capable of localizing in mitochondria and ROS.
+This led to collagen degradation in human skin, which resulted in a wrinkle.

 What Causes Skin Allergies?

 Genetic, food, and indoor air quality are the main causes of your skin troubles.
-Most people are aware of food and immunization troubles but not so with its surrounding environment.
-Indoor pollutants are a very common problem in the city area yet often overlooked by most people.
-Common triggers include cigarette, cooking, and household chemicals that will affect our skin condition.
-Other factors include direct contact with airborne allergens such as bacteria, fungus, parasites or dust mites.
-Pimples, blackheads are some of the signs that our skin is congested with microbes.
-When your skin is so parched from all the blockage, any skincare you applied will be ineffective.
-Your skin will not be able to fully absorb the vitamins and minerals it required.
+Most people are aware of food and immunization troubles but not their surrounding environment.
+Indoor pollutants are a widespread problem in the city area yet are often overlooked by most people.
+Common triggers include cigarettes, cooking, and household chemicals that affect our skin condition.
+Other factors include direct contact with airborne allergens such as bacteria, fungi, parasites, or dust mites.
+Pimples and blackheads are some of the signs that our skin is congested with microbes.
+Any skincare you apply will be ineffective when your skin is so parched from all the blockage.
+Your skin will not fully absorb the vitamins and minerals required.